Taiwan probe finds 12 smartphone brands violate privacy rules

 The NCC’s findings will be released within weeks, he added.

 Smartphones from Apple Inc, Samsung Electronics Co Ltd and HTC Corp were among the top 5 bestselling handsets in Taiwan during the third-quarter, according to industry data firm IDC.
-Xiaomi said its phones were also among the 12 most popular in Taiwan.
+Xiaomi also said its phones are also among the 12 most popular in Taiwan.

 The Taiwanese probe underscores global concerns about data security and the scrutiny Chinese tech firms are subject to as governments become increasingly wary of potential cyber security threats from the world’s second-largest economy.